 Volunteer administrative support

 Help support the library’s volunteer department and the engagement of volunteers.
 Aid with the administrative coordination of the volunteer program, outreach to volunteers, assist with volunteer processes, and more.
 Preferred skills: flexible, quick learner, familiar with Excel, databases, and able to make at least a four-month commitment to regular volunteer service.

 Youth Maker Hangout Volunteers

 Be a mentor, encourager, collaborative problem solver during Youth Maker Hangout with kids ages 7-14.
 Learners decide what software or hardware they wish to use such as Scratch, Bitsbox, Digital Sandbox, Makey Makey, and Sphero.
 Skills and experience needed: Enthusiasm and interest in working with youth, ages 7-14.
 Experience in coding of any kind or computational thinking useful, but not critical.
 Volunteers need to be available on Tuesdays 3:45 p.m. to 5:45 p.m., starting September 12.
 An orientation session will be held at the Main Library on August 15 from 4:00 to 5:30 pm for all volunteers.

 Process to Become a Library Volunteer

 - If you are interested in any of the above opportunities, please fill out the volunteer application at Volunteer Application and indicate any specific interests.

-- Staff will contact you to arrange an orientation meeting to discuss the opportunities and volunteer procedures.
+- Set up an orientation meeting to discuss the opportunities and volunteer procedures.
 The email sent to you after you apply enables you to schedule this orientation meeting.
 While we strive to place as many volunteers as possible, we may not be able to place each applicant.